Apple Pancake Recipe

 - 2 tablespoons olive oil

-- 1 tablespoon Butter for pan
+- 1 tablespoon butter for pan

 Instructions

-- Spoon batter in pan (you want it to be slightly bigger than the apple rounds)
+- Spoon batter in pan (you want it to be slightly bigger than the apple rounds).

-- Butter each pancake and stack until all the batter and apple slices are gone
+- Butter each pancake and stack until all the batter and apple slices are gone.

-- Stack at least 4 on your plate
+- Stack at least 4 on your plate and pour on pure maple syrup.

 Notes